Albert Nađ: Club career

-Born in Zemun, Nađ started out at his local club Teleoptik.
+Nađ was born in Zemun to a Hungarian father and a Serbian mother.
+He started out at his local club Teleoptik.
 He later joined the youth system of Partizan, making his senior debut in the title-winning 1992–93 campaign.
 Subsequently, Nađ was one of the team's most regular players in the 1993–94 season, as they won the double.
 He spent another two years in the country, collecting one more domestic league title in 1996, while captaining the side.
 In total, Nađ made 111 league appearances and scored eight goals for Partizan under manager Ljubiša Tumbaković between 1992 and 1996.

 In July 1996, Nađ moved abroad to Spain and signed with Betis.
 He made 30 league appearances in his debut season in La Liga, as the club finished in fourth place.
 Nađ stayed at Betis for one more season, before moving on loan to Oviedo in the summer of 1998.
 He was eventually acquired by Oviedo in July 1999.
 However, Nađ made only 16 appearances in the 1999–2000 season.
 He was later loaned to Segunda División club Elche until the end of the 2000–01 campaign.
 After returning from loan, Nađ spent another season with Oviedo, before leaving the club due to unpaid wages in August 2002.

 In September 2002, Nađ officially returned to his parent club Partizan, penning a one-year deal.
 He won the national league in his comeback season.
 In early 2004, Nađ signed an 18-month extension to his contract with the club.
 He was also a member of the squad that won the title with an unbeaten record in 2005.
 Shortly after, Nađ signed a three-year extension to his contract with Partizan.
 He eventually left the club by mutual agreement in July 2007.

 In August 2007, Nađ went abroad again and joined Russian side Rostov, together with Ivica Kralj.
 They failed to help the club avoid relegation from the Premier League, finishing bottom of the table.
 Eventually, Nađ left Rostov in December 2007, alongside Kralj and some other players.

 In January 2008, Nađ signed a two-and-a-half-year contract with Čukarički.
 He played his last career match for Čukarički in the final league fixture of the 2008–09 season, against his parent club Partizan on 30 May 2009.
 After being cheered by the Grobari in the 68th minute, Nađ responded by lifting his Čukarički jersey to reveal Partizan's jersey underneath.
 He was substituted in the 76 minute, eventually ending his active playing career.